Connecting and catalyzing ALL of the voices central to the ocean plastics crisis to advance a global treaty for plastics.

 Reactions from participants in the Ocean Plastics Leadership Summit in the Atlantic Garbage Patch.

-Seventy one countries have now publicly called for a global plastics treaty, while major reports released in 2020 from industry, NGOs, and government provide a useful blueprint for discussions.
-WWF, Ellen MacArthur Foundation and Boston Consulting Group laid out the business case for a global treaty, and 30 major companies have signed onto a "Business Call for a U.N.
+157 countries to date have now publicly called for a global plastics treaty, while major reports released in recent years from industry, NGOs, and government provide a useful blueprint for discussions.
+WWF, Ellen MacArthur Foundation and Boston Consulting Group laid out the business case for a global treaty, and 100+ major companies have signed onto a "Business Call for a U.N.
 Treaty On Plastic Pollution."

 Environmental NGO groups also voiced their support for a plastics treaty in a report from the Center for International Environmental Law, the Environment Investigation Agency and GAIA (Global Alliance for Incinerator Alternatives).
 The report has the backing of the Break Free from Plastic movement and Greenpeace.
 Finally, the Nordic Council of Ministers rolled out a 148-page report that provides a suggested framework and positioning for a future treaty.